camunda/blog.camunda.org/content/post/2019/06/camunda-optimize-25-released.md

 This feature becomes even more valuable in situations when you are interested in the idle or work time of running user tasks and want to make sure that certain user tasks are not taking too long.

+# Group by End Date Reports

+With this release we add the possibility to group the process instances counts or durations by end date.
+This allows us to see how many instances have been completed in a certain period of time:

+{{< figure src="end-date-grouping.png" alt="End Date Grouping" >}}

+In combination with a report that groups by start date we can see easily how many instances have been started and how many have been ended in a certain period of time.
+This allows us to identify quickly if we completing instances quick enough:

+{{< figure src="end-date-grouping-combined.png" alt="End Date Grouping Combined" >}}

 # Supported Environments